Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 where $(2(2) \!-\!
 1) \pi/\beta \!<\! {\rm arg}\, z \!<\!
 (2(2)\!+\!
 1)\pi/\beta$.
 Setting $z$ equal to $z \exp(-4i \pi/\beta)$ and introducing the appropriate version of Equivalence\ (\ref{forty}), one eventually obtains

 which, as expected, is the complex conjugate of Equivalence\ (\ref{fiftytwo}).
 For ${\rm arg}\,z \!=\!
 3\pi/\beta$, we first express the rhs's of Equivalences\ (\ref{fiftyseven}) and (\ref{sixty}) in terms of $z$ rather than $z_{-1}$ and $z_{-2}$.
 Then we average the resulting equivalences and evaluate the Cauchy principal value of the resulting contour integral.
 Alternatively, we can take the complex conjugate of Equivalence\ (\ref{fiftythree}).
-Hence, we find that
+Hence we find that

 From the above we see that a similar pattern is emerging as in the case of the anti-clockwise rotations of $z^{-\beta}$.
-Therefore, by extending Equivalences\ (\ref{sixty}) and (\ref{sixtyone}) we are able to derive general forms for the Borel-summed regularised values of a Type I generalised terminant for any Stokes sector or line, where ${\rm arg}\,z \!>\!
+Therefore, by extending Equivalences\ (\ref{sixty}) and (\ref{sixtyone}) we are able to derive general forms for the Borel-summed regularized values of a generalized Type I terminant for any Stokes sector or line, where ${\rm arg}\,z \!>\!
 0$.
-In particular, the generalisation of Equivalence\ (\ref{sixty}) to $(2M \!-\!
+In particular, the generalization of Equivalence\ (\ref{sixty}) to $(2M \!-\!
 1) \pi/\beta \!<\! {\rm arg}\, z \!<\!
 (2M \!+\!
 1) \pi/\beta$, where $M \!>\!
 0$, can be carried out simply by replacing 2 with $M$.
 Thus, we arrive at